issadw/issadw.github.io/symposium_format_registration_and_programme.md

 ---
 layout: page
-title: Symposium Format Registration And Programme
+title: Symposium Format Registration and Programme
 ---

 **Our goal is to  enable scientific discussion and networking but low-entry cost for scientists from developing worlds.**